atsushieno/managed-midi/README.md

 ## Quick Examples

-Also, see [tools](https://github.com/atsushieno/managed-midi/tree/master/tools/) directory for live use cases.
+Have a look to XFTest directory for live use cases.

 When trying them below, C# shell is useful: `csharp -r Commons.Music.Midi.dll`